 Day 13: Catamaran Cruise to Benagil & Carvoeiro

 Set sail today on the penultimate family adventure of your trip, casting off from Portimão to explore the world-famous Benagil Caves.
 Along the way, you'll pass the famous beaches of Carvoeiro, Algar Seco, the Alfanzina Lighthouse, Benagil, and Praia da Marinha's stunning views.
 Relax on the catamaran's twin sunbathing nets and enjoy the gentle breeze as you cruise along this unforgettable coastline, then anchor in the lovely coves of João de Arens for some swimming, paddleboarding, or snorkeling.
 You can choose the watersports that suit your family's ages and abilities to create the perfect custom excursion.

 Day 14: Drive to Lisbon & Depart

 It's time to say farewell to Portugal today.
-At the appropriate time, drive to Lisbon for your flight home, making sure to leave enough time to return the rental car and check in for your flight home.
-If your flight is later in the day, there might be time to stop along the way for one last swim at a beach or to enjoy a leisurely lunch overlooking the Atlantic Ocean.
+At the appropriate time, drive to Lisbon for your flight home, making sure to leave enough time to return the rental car and check-in for your flight home.
+If your flight is later in the day, there might be time to stop for one last swim at a beach or enjoy a leisurely lunch overlooking the Atlantic Ocean.
 Adeus!